goauthentik/authentik/website/integrations/services/minio/index.md

 - Scopes: `openid, email, profile, minio`
 - Redirect URI: `https://minio.company/oauth_callback`

-Finally, click the save button and follow instructions in the popup to restart your instance.
+Finally, click the save button and follow the instructions in the popup to restart your instance.

 ### Command Line

 You must install the MinIO binaries from [here](https://min.io/docs/minio/linux/reference/minio-mc.html).
-You must then create an alias for your instance: `mc alias set myminio https://minio.company <access key> <secret key>`.
-You can follow [this StackOverflow answer](https://stackoverflow.com/a/77645374) to create a secret and access key.
+You then need to create an alias for your instance using: `mc alias set myminio https://minio.company <access key> <secret key>`.
+You can follow [this StackOverflow answer](https://stackoverflow.com/a/77645374) to create a secret key and access key.

-Once that is done, you can run the following command:
+Once that is done, you can run the following command to configure the OpenID provider:

 ```
 ~ mc admin config set myminio identity_openid \